SleepSupreme/sleepsupreme.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: Bachelor of Technology in Computer Science, 2022
+  - course: Bachelor of Technology in Computer Science
     institution: Sichuan University
     year: 2022